-Section Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure 1(2)(a) 1(2)(b) 1(2)(c) 1(6) Welsh Ministers Regulations The regulation-making powers in this section allow the Welsh Ministers to make regulations which, among other things, will set out the detailed provision about who is a "qualifying child of working parents" (section 1(2)(a), or specify conditions which much be met in order to be eligible to receive funding (section 1(2)(b).
-The power in section 1(2)(c) allows the Welsh Ministers to make provision to require that a person making an application must make a declaration that any requirements specified in regulations are met and continue to be met.
-The power in section 1(6) allows the Welsh Ministers to make further provision about the eligibility of applicants for funding such as specifying who is a "partner" and Affirmative The affirmative procedure is appropriate given that these regulations will set out the detailed eligibility criteria for the Offer and as such will have significant policy implications.
+Section Power conferred on Form Appropriateness of delegated power Procedure Reason for procedure 1(2)(a) 1(2)(b) 1(2)(c) 1(2)(d) 1(6) Welsh Ministers Regulations The regulation-making powers in this section allow the Welsh Ministers to make regulations which, among other things, will set out the detailed provision about who is a "qualifying child of working parents" (sections 1(2)(a) and 1(2)(b) or specify any other conditions which much be met in order to be eligible to receive funding (section 1(2)(c).
+The power in section 1(2)(d) allows the Welsh Ministers to make provision to require a person making an application to make a declaration that any requirements specified in regulations are met and continue to be met.
+The power in section 1(6) allows the Welsh Ministers to make further provision about the eligibility of applicants for funding such as Affirmative The affirmative procedure is appropriate given that these regulations will set out the detailed eligibility criteria for the Offer and as such will have significant policy implications.